andzt/yahtzeebot/README.md

 ## Heroku Setup
 Easy to setup on Heroku.
-Create a new instance with a PostGres DB and push.
+Create a new instance with a PostgreSQL and push.
 Set the following environment variable: process.env.SLACK_API = 'SLACK API TOKEN'